Community Health Workers: Trained community professionals contributing to more responsive, accessible health systems.

 When effectively designed and implemented, CHW programs are essential to community-based public health and healthcare systems.
 IPHI is engaged in a range of activities, including:

-- Conducting CHW training programs;
+- Conducting CHW and clinical care team training programs;

-- Designing, coordinating and evaluating CHW programs;
+- Designing, coordinating, and evaluating CHW programs;

-- Center for the Community Health Workforce
+- The Center for the Community Health Workforce

 - Community Health Worker Training Program

-- HIV/AIDS Early Intervention and Retention in Care
+- CHWs and HIV/AIDS Prevention and Care